Caplan's syndrome: Management

 Once tuberculosis has been excluded, treatment is with steroids.
 All exposure to coal dust must be stopped, and smoking cessation should be attempted.
 Rheumatoid arthritis should be treated normally with early use of DMARDs.

 Prognosis

-The nodules may pre-date the appearance of rheumatoid arthritis by several years.
+The nodules may predate the appearance of rheumatoid arthritis by several years.
 Otherwise prognosis is as for RA; lung disease may remit spontaneously, but pulmonary fibrosis may also progress.

 Epidemiology

 Incidence is currently 1 in 100,000 people but is likely to fall as the coal mining industry declines.
 It has also been shown to occur in cases of complicated silicosis (marked by progressive massive pneumoconiosis).

 History

 The syndrome is named after Dr. Anthony Caplan, a physician on the Cardiff Pneumoconiosis Panel, who identified the constellation of findings as a distinct entity in a 1953 publication.
 He followed this with further articles exploring the disease.
 Caplan syndrome was originally described in coal miners with progressive massive fibrosis.